 In the late 1960s/early 1970s, a San Francisco cartoonist becomes an amateur detective obsessed with tracking down the Zodiac Killer, an unidentified individual who terrorizes Northern California with a killing spree.

-Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, but is later sued by two brothers who claimed he stole their idea, and the co-founder who was later squeezed out of the business.
+As Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, he is sued by the twins who claimed he stole their idea, and by the co-founder who was later squeezed out of the business.

 A serial killer in the San Francisco Bay Area taunts police with his letters and cryptic messages.
 We follow the investigators and reporters in this lightly fictionalized account of the true 1970's case as they search for the murderer, becoming obsessed with the case.
 Based on Robert Graysmith's book, the movie's focus is the lives and careers of the detectives and newspaper people.Written by

 167 of 220 people found this review helpful.

 Was this review helpful to you?

 | Report this